theinsidersandrush/CorpsDRMingTheInterwebz/explainer.md

 ## Goals

-- Allow web servers to evaluate the authenticity of the device and honest representation of the software stack and the traffic from the device.
-- Offer an adversarially robust and long-term sustainable anti-abuse solution.
-- Don't enable new cross-site user tracking capabilities through attestation.
-- Continue to allow web browsers to browse the Web without attestation.
+- To be like on ATSC 3.0 in some markets.
+- Making people's lives on the Internet worse.
+Seriously.

 ## Non-goals

 - Enable reliable client-side validation of verdicts: Signatures must be validated server-side, as client javascript may be modified to alter the validation result.
 - Enforce or interfere with browser functionality, including plugins and extensions.
+(Making ad blocking harder.
+More XM Broker and other uninterested brokerage ads?
+Hell no.)
 - Access to this functionality from non-[Secure Contexts](https://www.w3.org/TR/secure-contexts/).

 ## Example use cases